10 Steps To A Successful 2021 Ecommerce Holiday

 1. Determine Your Shipping Cut-off Date

 If you have a date when you stop guaranteeing arrival by Christmas, make sure you highlight it on your website.
-With concern about the increased demand for shipping fulfillment and shipping companies not guaranteeing arrival by certain dates, making your shipping cut-off date prominently visible is even more important this year than ever before.
+Making your shipping cut-off date prominently visible is very important and will help with customer expectations.

 2. Plan Your Promotions and Sales